Lesson video

 Welcome back.

-And here's the solution to the first couple of questions.
+Welcome back, and here's the solution to the first couple of questions.

-You were asked to calculate the magnitude of the momentum of some objects.
+We were asked to calculate the magnitude of the momentum of some objects, and the rock has got a momentum of 2.

-4 kilogramme metres per second.
+4 kilogram meters per second.

 I've started with the original equation, substituted the values for the momentum and the mass, and that gives me 1.

-5 metres per second.
+5 meters per second.

-Well done if you've got all of those.
+Well done if you got all of those.

-So, we've got drone Y moving upwards and drone Z moving downwards at the same speeds and with the same mass.
+So we've got drone Y moving upwards and drone Z moving downwards at the same speeds and with the same mass.

-They've got different momentum, because momentum's a vector property.
+They've got different momentum because momentum's a vector property, and so the direction is important.

-So, one will have negative momentum and one will have positive.
+So one will have negative momentum and one will have positive.

-So, the momentum is actually opposite each other.
+So the momentum is actually opposite each other.

-0 kilogramme metres per second.
+0 kilogram meters per second.

 And its new momentum, what we do is, well, the direction is opposite, so now it's moving at minus 4.

-0 kilogramme metres per second.
+0 kilogram meters per second.

 So overall, the change is the difference between those.

-It's minus 12 kilogramme metres per second.
+It's minus 12 kilogram meters per second.

 Well done if you got that one.

-So, let's start that.
+So let's start that.

 Momentum is so useful because of a principle we call the principle of conservation of momentum.